coaxial/ansible-role-raw-python/README.md

     - hosts: servers
       gather_facts: false  # necessary because it can't collect facts without
       # python.
-The role collects facts after installing Python so they'll
+The role collects facts after installing Python so they'll be
-        # be available throughout the rest of the tasks/roles.
+      # available throughout the rest of the tasks/roles.
       roles:
          - coaxial.raw-python
+         - ...

 License
 -------